infinum/frontend-handbook/React/Recipes/Datx Store Provider.md

 - `DatxProvider` is a wrapper that will serve the context along with some default swr config

-- `SWRConfig` is a provider for default swr config.
-We are providing a custom compare function, `dequal`, since datx works with class objects and by default, swr's default compare method does not work well with class objects.
+- `SWRConfig` is a provider for swr config defaults.
+Currently, this is empty but if there is a config that should be used for every swr hook, this is a good place to change that.

 Once the provider is created, wrap your whole application inside the created provider.
 In React application, you can do this in `index.ts` file and in Next.js application, you can do this in `_app.ts` file.